 Appeal Guidesappeal-scenario

-Provider Billed More Than the EOB Says I Owe: What to Do
+Provider Billed More Than the EOB Says I Owe: What To Do + How To Fix It

 Quick answer